 This week’s tip comes from our recent webinar with Brent Fairbanks from Electronic and Computer Specialties Inc., and Dan Wensley from Passportal.
 With customers and their end-users dealing with so many passwords that are constantly expiring, Brent has capitalized on this pain point by using password management as a gateway to onboarding more SMB customers to managed services contracts.
-Dan Wensley is the current CEO of Passportal, a company designed to ease today’s password woes.
+Dan Wensley is the current president of Passportal, a company designed to ease today’s password woes.
 Based on their webinar, How Password Security Paired with Data Backup Can Help Your Business, here is our advice:

 Starting the conversation about managed services with prospects can be challenging.
 However, password management is a good way to get your foot in the door with hesitant prospects.
 Today, everyone has so many passwords to manage, and taking on that responsibility for SMB companies can help you alleviate some of their password pain—especially if you have customers on the healthcare industry.
 In February, a Miami hospital was penalized with a $5.5 million HIPAA fine due to a breach using a terminated employee’s credentials, something proper password management could have helped them avoid But, storing passwords for your SMB customers isn’t enough, especially with today’s looming threats.

 We suggest taking Brent’s approach and using password management to introduce customers to managed services.
 After they get on board, you can pair password services with more robust security and data protection solutions, such as a next-generation firewalls and a backup and recovery solution.
 It’s in your best interest to keep your SMBs safe, and employing robust solutions like this is will help you and your customers in the long-run.
 After all, when it comes to threats like ransomware, no business is immune.
 In fact, more than 70 percent of all ransomware attacks target small businesses.